bendy/SFExtras/README.md

 natural numbers, as well as a number of examples of church-encoded datatypes (namely booleans, pairs, natural numbers, and lists).

+- LCNat.v: a formalization of the untyped lambda calculus with natural numbers
-- Church.v: language definitions a church encoding examples
+- Church.v: several church encoding examples

 ## DenotationalSemantics
 The denotational semantics of a simple imperative language.